Salzburg Lakes CycleTour

 Bikes & Electric Bikes Available

-Self-Guided Tour of the Austrian Lakes for Regular Cyclists
+Challenging Self-Guided Cycling Tour of the Austrian Lakes

-Our holidays on this tour of the Austrian lakes include hand-picked accommodation and breakfasts (half-board is an option) in 3* hotels.
-They also include daily baggage transfers and a comprehensive information pack and guide book, as well as emergency support.
+The tour includes hand-picked accommodation and breakfasts (half-board is an option) in 3* & 4* hotels.
+It also includes daily luggage transfers, a comprehensive information pack and guide book, and emergency support.
 We can also arrange the hire of good quality touring bikes, including electric bikes.

 Salzburg Lakes Cycle Tour: Itinerary